ydamit/planckster-docs/docs/guides/kubeflow/analysing-scraped-data.md

 # Analyzing Scraped Data with Kubeflow Notebooks

+This guide walks you through the [Kernel-Planckster Tutorial Notebook](https://kubeflow.devmaany.com/notebook/planckster-example/example-kernel-planckster/?folder=/home/jovyan/kernel-planckster-demo).
+It aims to provide broader detail on how to view and analyze the scraped data obtained when running the kubeflow pipelines.

-## First, connect to kernel-planckster:
+### Step 1: First, connect to kernel-planckster:

 ```
 kernel_planckster, protocol, file_repository = setup(